DannyGaev/DannyGaev.github.io/_posts/2025-02-28-metactf-flashctf-till-death.md

 <h2> Challenge Answer: </h2>
 <p> For this challenge, I used the Autopsy Digital Forensics tool. <p>

-*Autopsy can be downloaded for free at https://www.autopsy.com/download/*
+<em> Autopsy can be downloaded for free at https://www.autopsy.com/download/ </em>

 <p> On opening Autopsy, I added usb.img as a "Disk Image or VM File" data source. <p>